Tissot: Swatch subsidiary

 SMH took the name of the Swatch Group in 1998.
 Tissot SA remained in Le Locle, Switzerland, and marketed in 160 countries.
 Tissot watches are classified by the Swatch Group as "mid-range market" products.

 Tissot is an official timekeeper for the world championships in cycling, motorcycling, fencing and ice hockey, etc. Tissot was a sponsor for the Formula One car-racing teams Lotus, Renault, and Sauber.
 In the past handheld stopwatches were sufficient to provide official timings; in more recent times manufacturers and sporting bodies together develop more accurate systems for specific events.
 In competitive cycling, for instance, sensors are placed on the bikes and track, and linked by computers to provide track timings and performance data.

 PRX

 Swatch distinguished itself on the global watch market in 2021 with the re-release of the PRX, a stainless steel watch with integrated bracelet.
 The first PRX was released in 1978 and enjoyed a brief but successful run before it was discontinued in the 1980s.
 Positive word-of-mouth, the variety of face colors offered, and the watch's perceived general affordability and versatility (combined with its durability) served to make the watch one of the most successful timepieces of the 2020s.
 Shortly after its release, the watch rivaled Rolex in popularity, with Tissot stores struggling to keep the watch in stock.

+In November 2025, Tissot announced the 38mm PRX in Damascus Steel and Titanium versions.
+The 38mm models were welcomed by fans, as the 38mm size become popular amongst collectors.